Who is eligible to host?

 How do I start my application?

 Make sure that someone from Educatius has sent you via email a link to log into our Zapp tool and begin the application process.
-You can work directly with your International Coordinator to address your questions, but feel free to download these instructions
+You can work directly with your Local Coordinator to address your questions, but feel free to download these instructions

 to get started.